hmchen47/DataScience/ML/MLNN-Hinton/02-Perceprtons.md

     + sampling a character from this distribution
   + example of this kind of text it generates: some text generated one character at a time

+    ```txt
+    In 1974 Northern Denver had been
+    overshadowed by CNL, and several Irish
+    intelligence agencies in the Mediterranean
+    region.
+However, on the Victoria, Kings
+    Hebrew stated that Charles decided to
+    escape during an alliance.
+The mansion
+    house was completed in 1882, the second in
+    its bridge are omitted, while closing is the
+    proton reticulum composed below it aims,
+    such that it is the blurring of appearing on any
+    well-paid type of box printer
+    ```

 + Symmetrically connected networks
-  + symmetrical connections between units
+  + symmetrical connections between units, similar to recurrent networks
     + John Hopfield (and others): much easier to analyze than recurrent networks
-    + more restricted in what they can do; e.g., no model cycles
+    + more restricted in what they can do <-- obey an energy function
+    + e.g., no model cycles
+    + the same weight in both directions
   + Hopfield nets: symmetrically connected nets without hidden units
   + Boltzmann machines
     + symmetrically connected networks with hidden units